isc-projects/stork/doc/user/overview.rst

 The Stork server is installed on a stand-alone machine.
-It connects to any agents, typically running on other machines, and indirectly (via those agents) interacts with the Kea DHCP and BIND 9 services.
-It provides an integrated, centralized front end for these services.
+It connects to any agents, typically running on other machines, and indirectly (via those agents) interacts with the Kea DHCP and BIND 9 apps.
+It provides an integrated, centralized front end for these apps.
 Only one Stork server is deployed in a network.

-The Stork agent is installed along with Kea DHCP and/or BIND 9 and interacts directly with those services.
+The Stork agent is installed along with Kea DHCP and/or BIND 9 and interacts directly with those apps.
 There may be many agents deployed in a network, one per machine.
 The following figure shows connections between Stork components, Kea and BIND 9.
 It also shows different kind of databases in a typical deployment.